Porobeam/RetroPixel-Comments/README.md

 - HTML5 and CSS3 for the website's structure and design.
 - JavaScript for the interactive functionality of the comment wall.
 - Express & NodeJS for managing comments on the server.
-- JSON for storing and retrieving user comments.
+- MongoDB Atlas for storing and retrieving user comments.

 ### Installation and Usage